mzattera/v4j/docs/005/index.md

 ## Conclusions

-- Majority of words in the Voynich exhibit an inner structure described here where terms can be represented as composed by 12 "slots" that can be left empty or populated by a single glyph chosen among a very limited group of glyphs (usually 2-3 ones).
+- Majority of words in the Voynich exhibits an inner structure described here where terms can be represented as composed by 12 "slots" that can be left empty or populated by a single glyph chosen among a very limited group of glyphs (usually 2-3 ones).

   - 88.6% of tokens (55.2% of terms) exhibit this structure (**regular** terms).